kybiu23/bounty-board-web/README.md

 For production deployment:

-1. Update environment variables in docker-compose.yml
+1. Update environment variables in docker compose.yml
 2. Set DEBUG=False in Django settings
 3. Use a proper SECRET_KEY
 4. Configure secure database passwords